 Appropriate candidates include partisan and non-partisan staff who currently hold critical management positions or are likely to in the future.
 Essential qualities for any participant are a commitment to public service in a legislature and an aptitude for the challenges which LSMI offers.

-Applications can be received starting TBA.
-The postmark deadline for applications is TBA.
-All application materials should be sent to:
+2019 Course applications can be received starting March 1.
+The deadline for applications is May 3.
+All application materials must be submitted online, using this link:

 A candidate's admission will be determined by the nature of his or her current responsibilities, accomplishments, challenges faced, and potential for future public policy contributions.
 Candidates will be notified of their acceptance approximately two weeks after the application deadline.